Genomics-HSE/deepgene/README.md

 ## Learn more

-**Authors**: Kenenber Arzymatov, Evgeniy Khomutov and Vladimir Schur
+**Authors**: Kenenber Arzymatov, Evgeniy Khomutov and Vladimir Shchur